MetPX/sarracenia/doc/sr_postv3.7.rst

 not in use anywhere, and may never be used.
 It is also not frozen yet and subject to change.

-Note that Version 3 does not change any semantics of Version 2.
-The fields and their meaning is the same in version 3 as it was in version 2.
+Most fields and their meaning is the same in version 3 as it was in version 2.
+Some fields are changing as the protocol is exposed to wider review than previously.
+It is implementing changes the `World Meteorological Organization <www.wmo.int>`_ for use in a renewed `WIS/Global Telecommunications System <http://www.wmo.int/pages/prog/www/WIS/>`_ This format will track work done in the `WMO mesh <https://www.github.com/MetPX/wmo_mesh>`_

 The change in payload protocol is targetted at simplifying future implementations and enabling use by messaging protocols other than pre-1.0 AMQP.
 See `Changes from v02`_ for more details.